 Another of Hollace's historical essays, “Whistling ‘Dixie’ While Humming ‘Ha’Tikvah,’” was published in the winter 2007 issue of American Jewish History, the prestigious journal of the American Jewish Historical Society.
 More recently, the 2009 issue of Southern Jewish History published Hollace’s analysis of “Grassroots Reactions to the Kishinev Pogrom in Fort Worth and Atlanta.”
-The spring 2012 issue of Texas Heritage magazine features an article Hollace wrote about Frances Kallison, a horsewoman and historian.
+The spring 2012 issue of Texas Heritage magazine featured an article Hollace wrote about Frances Kallison, a horsewoman and historian.

 Much of the work Hollace does is on a volunteer basis.
 For example, she heads the Fort Worth Jewish Archives and the Beth-El Congregation Archives.
 For her accomplishments as a Texas historian, the Fort Worth Business Press in 2011 proclaimed her a "Great Woman of Texas."
 Hollace is a past president of both the Southern Jewish Historical Society and the Association for Women Journalists.
 She has won research grants from the Jewish Women’s Archive in Brookline, Mass., the Southern Jewish Historical Society, the Texas Jewish Historical Society, and the American Jewish Archives in Cincinnati.
 Hollace is presently writing her family history.
 To date, she has completed one chapter titled, “Exodus from Lithuania: A WWI Odyssey.”
 She is also researching antebellum Jewish families that migrated from South Carolina to Texas.

 Hollace lives in Fort Worth with her husband, Bruce, a children's dentist and a graduate of Virginia Military Institute.
 They have two grown children, who live in New York and Virginia, and three grandchildren.